 - If your organization is a nonprofit with 501(c)(3) designation from the IRS, you may apply.

 - If your organization is fiscally sponsored by a 501(c)(3) nonprofit, you may apply.

 - If you do not currently have a fiscal sponsor or nonprofit 501(c)(3) status, you are still welcome to apply, but will need to obtain a fiscal sponsor before the Grantmaking Advisory Committee’s Retreat in October.
 Maine Initiatives cannot serve as your fiscal sponsor, but will help you identify a potential fiscal sponsor after you have submitted your application.

 - Be working exclusively or primarily in Maine communities.

-- Be implementing community-based programs that increase racial justice and racial equity in our local communities or statewide.
+- Be implementing programs that increase racial justice in local communities or statewide.

 How To Apply?

-Applications are currently being accepted for the 2016 Grants for Change program.
+Applications are not currently being accepted for the Grants for Change program.

 - Read the Application: Please read the full application instructions prior to starting your application.

 - Apply: Click HERE to access the full application.
-Proposal narratives and all attachments should be emailed to email@example.com.
+You can apply online via this FORM or submit your Proposal narratives and all attachments via email to email@example.com.